JLab_logo_text_white1.jpg

 administrative procedures

-Procedures related to ES&H, adopted by Jefferson Lab, which do not directly alter the level of safety, health, or environmental protection.
+Procedures related to ES&H, adopted by Jefferson Lab, that do not directly alter the level of safety, health, or environmental protection.

 affected employee

-A person who relies on equipment on which LO/TO is applied during maintenance or service.
+A person who relies on equipment that LO/TO is applied to during maintenance or service.
 The affected employee is not necessarily the one performing the maintenance.
-It is anyone whose work requires entry into an area where that person might be injured by an uncontrolled release of energy as a result of maintenance and service or whose work may be interrupted by the maintenance.
+It is anyone whose work requires entry into an area where that person could be injured by an uncontrolled release of energy as the result of maintenance and/or service or whose work is interrupted by the maintenance and/or service.

 affirmative procurement (AP)